Juan Sebastián Elcano: Spice Islands

 Nao Victoria, a replica of Elcano's ship, in Punta Arenas in southern Chile.

-Elcano participated in a fierce mutiny against Ferdinand Magellan before the convoy discovered the Strait of Magellan, the passage between mainland South America and Tierra del Fuego.
-His life was spared by Magellan and after five months of hard labour in chains he was made captain of the carrack.
+The fleet sailed across the Atlantic Ocean to the eastern coast of Brazil and into what is now Puerto San Julián in Argentina, and for several months they fruitlessly sought a passage to the Pacific.
+Elcano participated in a fierce mutiny.
+Magellan spared his life, and after five months of hard labour in chains Elcano was pardoned and made captain of the carrack.
 Santiago was later destroyed in a storm.

-The fleet sailed across the Atlantic Ocean to the eastern coast of Brazil and into what is now Puerto San Julián in Argentina.
-Several months later they discovered a passage now known as the Strait of Magellan located in the southern tip of South America and sailed through the strait.
+Several months later they discovered the passage now known as the Strait of Magellan, the passage between mainland South America and Tierra del Fuego, and sailed through.
 The crew of San Antonio mutinied and returned to Spain.
-On 28 November 1520, three ships set sail for the Pacific Ocean and about 19 men died before they reached Guam on 6 March 1521.
+On 28 November 1520, three ships set sail through the Pacific Ocean, and about 19 men died before they reached Guam on 6 March 1521.
 Conflicts with the nearby island of Rota prevented Magellan and Elcano from resupplying their ships with food and water.
-They eventually gathered enough supplies and continued their journey to the Philippines and remained there for several weeks.
+They eventually gathered enough supplies and continued their journey to the Philippines and remained there several weeks.
 Close relationships developed between the islanders and the Spaniards, who began to evangelize and convert the Cebuano tribes to Christianity; they also became involved in tribal warfare between rival Filipino groups on Mactan Island.

 Route of the Spanish expedition through the Spice Islands.
 The red cross shows the location of Mactan Island in the Philippines, where Magellan was killed in 1521.